apiks/ZeroTsu/README.md

   "DiscordSecret": "DiscordBOTSecret"
 }
 ```
+4. Make an empty folder called "database"
-4. Set your "ZeroTsuToken" environment variable to the BOT token (either hidden on the system env or in config.go ReadConfig func with os.Setenv("ZeroTsuToken", "TOKEN"))
+5. Set your "ZeroTsuToken" environment variable to the BOT token (either hidden on the system env or in config.go ReadConfig func with os.Setenv("ZeroTsuToken", "TOKEN"))
-5. Compile in your favorite IDE or compiler with "go build" (or type "set GOOS=[Preferred OS]" to change OS first (like linux) and then "go build".)
+6. Compile in your favorite IDE or compiler with "go build" (or type "set GOOS=[Preferred OS]" to change OS first (like linux) and then "go build".)
-6. Invite BOT to server and give it an admin role
+7. Invite BOT to server and give it an admin role
-7. Start the BOT and use
+8. Start the BOT and use

 <br/>